ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline_rework/Readme.md

-# Reworked python eval pipeline for evaluating c-programming project submissions. #
+# Reworked python eval pipeline for evaluating c-programming project submissions

+This python script is intended to automatically fetch submissions from a moodle page, compile these submissions for each student and evaluate the correctness along with the performance.
+Further it is able to persist relevant information, send feedback e-mails and generate relevant grading for moodle via csv and also via the moodle grading api.

+### Usage
 Thanks to `__init__.py` and `__main__.py`
 it can be called by executing